tsuru/planb/README.md

 - ``--load-certificates-from``: Path where certificate will found.
 If value equals 'redis' certificate will be loaded from redis service.
 Default value is ``redis``.
+- ``--metrics-address``: the address to which PlanB will expose a `/metrics` endpoint compatible with Prometheus.
 - ``--read-redis-host``: Redis host of the server which contains application addresses.
 Default value is ``localhost``.
 - ``--read-redis-port``: Redis port of the server which contains application